Empress Of The Seas Review and Specifications

 On December 1, 2017, RCI added 2 new Cuban ports (Santiago and Cienfuegos) included in 4- to 8-night Caribbean itineraries.
 Depending on length (6-7-8-day), the new "Best of Cuba" itinerary from Miami visits Cienfuegos, Havana (overnight), Santiago de Cuba, Key West Florida, Grand Cayman Island, Labadee Haiti.

 Empress Of The Seas offers a total of 796 staterooms in 15 categories, of which 329 Inside, 69 Balcony and 6 Suites.
 The largest aboard Empress are the Royal Suites (54.50 m2).

 Shipboard dining options - Food and Drinks

 Pullmantur Empress 392-seat Buffet restaurant was the spot to choose between various dishes to satisfy consumer preferences and tastes.
-The 56-seat Wu Fusion Restaurant had an exclusive design and featured a wide range of cocktails and exotic Far East flavours.
+The 56-seat Wu Fusion Restaurant had an exclusive design and featured a wide range of cocktails and exotic Far East flavors.
 The 476-seat à la carte Miramar Restaurant offered quality dishes and the attention of all waiters.

 Empress Of The Seas 1004-seat Main Dining Room is an aft-located complimentary venue open for Breakfast (7:00 - 9.30 a.m.), Brasserie 30 Lunch (12:00 - 2:00 p.m. /sea days only) and Dinner ( 2 fixed seatings 6:30 or 9:00 p.m.).
 Chops Grille is the signature steakhouse-seafood restaurant of Royal Caribbean open between 5:30 - 9:30 p.m. ($39 surcharge per person is applied).
 Its open kitchen allows guests to watch the preparation of their food.
 Reservations are recommended.